Voter Eligibility for People Serving Felony Sentences

 The regular voter registration deadline is 25 days before an election.
-Eligible would-be voters who become naturalized U.S. citizens or whose rights of citizenship are restored after serving a felony sentence ahead of Election Day, but after the regular voter registration deadline, may register and vote during early voting or on Election Day.
+Eligible would-be voters who become naturalized U.S. citizens or whose rights are restored after being released from prison or jail for a felony sentence ahead of Election Day, but after the regular voter registration deadline, may register and vote during early voting or on Election Day.

 Visit Register in Person During Early Voting for details on how to register and vote during the early voting period.
 Or, see Vote in Person on Election Day to learn about casting your ballot on Election Day.